run-ai/docs/docs/Administrator/integration/kubeflow.md

-# Integrate Run:AI with KubeFlow
+# Integrate Run:AI with Kubeflow

-[KubeFlow](https://www.kubeflow.org/){target=_blank} is a platform for data scientists who want to build and experiment with ML pipelines.
+[Kubeflow](https://www.kubeflow.org/){target=_blank} is a platform for data scientists who want to build and experiment with ML pipelines.
 Kubeflow is also for ML engineers and operational teams who want to deploy ML systems to various environments for development, testing, and production-level serving.

-This document describes the process of using KubeFlow in conjunction with Run:AI.
-KubeFlow submits jobs that are scheduled via Run:AI.
+This document describes the process of using Kubeflow in conjunction with Run:AI.
+Kubeflow submits jobs that are scheduled via Run:AI.

-KubeFlow is a set of technologies.
-This document discusses [KubeFlow Notebooks](https://www.kubeflow.org/docs/components/notebooks/){target=_blank} and [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/){target=_blank}.
+Kubeflow is a set of technologies.
+This document discusses [Kubeflow Notebooks](https://www.kubeflow.org/docs/components/notebooks/){target=_blank} and [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/){target=_blank}.

-## Install KubeFlow
+## Install Kubeflow

-Use the default installation to install KubeFlow.
+Use the default installation to install Kubeflow.

 ## Install Run:AI Cluster

 When installing Run:AI, [customize the cluster installation](../../Cluster-Setup/customize-cluster-install) as follows:

-* Set `mpi` to `false` as it conflicts with KubeFlow.
+* Set `mpi` to `false` as it conflicts with Kubeflow.
-* Set `createNamespaces` to `false`, as KubeFlow uses its on namespace convention.
+* Set `createNamespaces` to `false`, as Kubeflow uses its on namespace convention.

 ## Create Run:AI Projects

-KubeFlow uses the namespace convension `kubeflow-<username>`.
+Kubeflow uses the namespace convension `kubeflow-<username>`.
 Use the 4 steps [here](../../Cluster-Setup/customize-cluster-install#manual-creation-of-namespaces) to set up Run:AI projects and link them with Kubeflow namespaces.

 Verify that the association has worked by running: